BenL2020/Projects-to-Show-On-Resume/README.md

 - Axis & Allies Buy Calculator.py: The actual program, in Python, that calculates the optimal purchase given the amount of money and industrial capacity you have.
 It works for any Axis & Allies edition where tanks cost 5, artillery 4, and infantry 3.

+- Ben Lambright Project Code For Introduction to Epidemiology with Statistical Programming.R: The file, in R, includes the code I used to find a correlation between happiness and education for the Introduction to Epidemiology with Statistical Programming course I took.

 - ChaucerMaker.py: This is the program I wrote using open sourced code from Aladdin Persson that would format the glossed translations of Chaucer's Canterbury Tales in a way that my machine translator could read.
-Persson's code: https://github.com/aladdinpersson/Machine-Learning-Collection/blob/master/ML/Pytorch/more_advanced/torchtext/torchtext_tutorial3.py.
+Persson's open source code for reference: https://github.com/aladdinpersson/Machine-Learning-Collection/blob/master/ML/Pytorch/more_advanced/torchtext/torchtext_tutorial3.py.

-- Ben Lambright Project Code For Introduction to Epidemiology with Statistical Programming.R: The file, in R, includes the code I used to find a correlation between happiness and education for the Introduction to Epidemiology with Statistical Programming course I took.

 - Final Junior Project Presentation.pptx: The final presentation for my Junior Project, may help to explain what my project is and how it works.

 - Final Project Code For Clinical Natural Language Processing.R: The code, in R, for my final project in my Clinical Natural Language Processing course, where I searched doctors' notes for patients' complications from diabetes.

 - Junior Project.py: This is the code, in Python, for my Junior Project, where I searched for the best words for speech language pathologists to use for their speech therapy sessions with lower elementary students with speech disorders.

+- ME-PDE3.py: This was the code for my senior project, where I edited an open source neural machine translator by Aladdin Persson to translate Middle English to Present Day English (it originally translated German to English).
+Persson's open source code for reference: https://github.com/aladdinpersson/Machine-Learning-Collection/blob/master/ML/Pytorch/more_advanced/Seq2Seq_attention/seq2seq_attention.py.

 - My Clinical Natural Language Processing Project (1).pptx: This is the powerpoint that explains the approach and performance of my code for my Clinical Natural Language Processing course.